Kepler, Pagán among 4 unvaccinated Twins to miss Jays series

 Pagán is 1-2 with seven saves and a 3.00 ERA in 18 games this season.
 He arrived in a trade with San Diego that sent relief pitcher Taylor Rogers to the Padres.
 Starting pitcher Chris Paddack, who also came to Minnesota in the deal, is done for the year to recover from Tommy John elbow surgery.

-Players not allowed to travel into Canada to face the Blue Jays in Toronto because of their vaccination status will not be paid for those games missed.
+Players not allowed to travel into Canada to face the Blue Jays in Toronto because of their vaccination status will not be paid for those games missed, and do not accrue major league service time.
 The agreement with the MLB Players Association covering unvaccinated players and travel to Canada expires at the end of the 2022 season.

-For all the teams running into this issue for road games in Toronto, a bigger problem waits in October if the Blue Jays make the playoffs.
-If their opponent were to be the Twins, Pagán said he wouldn’t rule out getting vaccinated then.
+While the Twins were willing to let Pagán and others miss this trip, Baldelli said the situation would likely be different for any AL team makeinga postseason trip to Toronto.

+“Any team that’s fortunate enough and good enough to be in the playoff discussion come August and September is going to have to broach this topic and probably revisit some conversations,” Baldelli said.
+“To think that any team is going to come up and beat the Blue Jays up here in a series with half a dozen guys not available to them, the odds are not with you if you think you’re going to do that.”

 “Yeah, of course, I’ve thought about it.
 I considered doing something to be able to go this time around,” he said.
 “It’s not like I’m anti-medicine.
 I just felt like I made a decision that was best for me at this time.
 Things can change.
 Studies change.
 I don’t want to get into the science of it.
 I’m not a scientist.
 I’m not 100% against it, but I’m going to make a decision that I’m comfortable with, and right now when I consider it, I get anxious.”